-Researchers discover new potential chemotherapyDecember 13th, 2012 in Cancer /
+Researchers discover new potential chemotherapyDecember 13, 2012 in Medicine & Health / Cancer

 Medical researchers at the University of Alberta have discovered that knocking out a particular "partner" gene is the Achilles' heel of some cancers.

 Cancer causing genes often have a partner in crime, meaning when either of the two genes is active in cancer cells, the tumour grows.
 The challenge for researchers has been pinpointing the genes' "lethal partners."
 Loss of one of the partners alone isn't deadly to the cell, but if both are gotten rid of, the cancer cells are destroyed.

 Faculty of Medicine & Dentistry researcher Michael Weinfeld and his collaborators, Edan Foley and graduate student Todd Mereniuk, took cells and artificially removed a particular gene known as PKNP.
 Then the team knocked out 7,000 other genes, one at a time, all in an effort to find PKNP's "lethal partners" that trigger cell death.

 And the team found it—a deadly partner gene, a rare type of cancer suppressor typically missing in lymphomas.

 The team confirmed their findings by examining tumours that lacked this specific cancer suppressor.
 They then inactivated PKNP, which caused the cancer cells to die.
 Their findings were published in the peer-reviewed journal Cancer Research.

 Developing cancer drugs that inactivate PKNP will result in only the cancer cells that lack this gene being eradicated, not healthy, normal cells, says Weinfield, who works in the Department of Oncology at the U of A.